just-the-docs/just-the-docs/docs/resume.md

 ---

 Full Stack Developer with 8+ years of experience working with high-tech startups.
-Enhanced performance of several web applications and sought to reduce development time by writing tests and development tools.
+Enhanced the performance of several web applications and sought to reduce development time by writing tests and development tools.
 Leadership coach with experience improving team productivity for over 2 years.

 ## Experience